aws/pg_tle/docs/03_managing_extensions.md

 ### `pgtle.uninstall_extension(extname text)`

 `uninstall_extension` removes all versions of an extension from a database.
 This prevents future calls of `CREATE EXTENSION` from installing the extension.
+If the extension does not exist in the database, then an error is raised.

-If the extension is currently activate within a database, `uninstall_extension` **does not** drop it.
+If the extension is currently active within a database, `uninstall_extension` **does not** drop it.
 You must explicitly call `DROP EXTENSION` to remove the extension.

 #### Role